Usama1190/modern-python/py1-intro-022425/README.md

 douwnload python on google

-python --v , py --version , py --v
+Python --version , Py --version , py --v

 create file with the extension of .py